RomagnaMarco/GoogleCyberSecurityCertificate/III. Connect and Protect: Networks and Network Security/Module_1_Notes.md

 - Pieces of software that perform network operations.
 - Offered by cloud service providers.

-# Network Components, devices, and diagrams
+# Network Components, Devices, and Diagrams

-Each device has its own MAC address and IP address which identify it on a network.
+## Network Identifiers
+- **MAC Address:** Identifies devices on a network at the hardware level.
+- **IP Address:** Identifies devices on a network at the network level.

+## Network Interfaces
-They also have a network interface that sends and recieves data packets.
+- Each device has a network interface that sends and receives data packets.

+## Network Security Devices

+**Firewalls:**
-Firewalls: a network security device that monitors traffics to or from your network.
-They restrict data like a border patrol.
+- A network security device that monitors traffic to or from your network.
+- Restricts data like a border patrol.
-They are often between the secured and controlled internal network and the untrusted network resources outside the organization.
+- Positioned between the secured internal network and untrusted external network resources.

+## Servers and Clients

+**Servers:**
-Servers: provide information and services to devices on the network.
-Devices connecting to servers are called clients.
+- Provide information and services to devices on the network.
-A client could connect to the server which gets data from a database its connected to.
+- A client device connects to the server, which may get data from a database it is connected to.

+## Traffic Management

+**Hubs and Switches:**
-While both hubs and switches direct traffics for local networks, swithces sends data specifically to a MAC address, anad hubs repeat info to all connected ports.
+- **Hubs:** Direct traffic for local networks by broadcasting information to all connected ports.

-Routers are on the network layer in the TCP/IP model.
-The IP address of the destination network is contained in the IP header.
-The router reads the IP header information and forwards the packet to the next router on the path to the destination.
-This continues until the packet reaches the destination network.
+- **Switches:** Send data specifically to a MAC address, making them more efficient and secure than hubs.

+**Routers:**
+- Operate on the network layer in the TCP/IP model.
+- Forward packets to the next router on the path to the destination based on IP header information.

+## Connectivity

+**Internet Service Provider (ISP):**
-Internet service provider (ISP): are connecting your home/office with internet via coaxial cables or telephone lines.
+- Connects your home/office to the internet via coaxial cables or telephone lines.

+**Wireless Access Points:**
-Wireless access points: sends and recieves digital siignals over radio waves cvreating a wireless network.
+- Send and receive digital signals over radio waves, creating a wireless network.

+**Wi-Fi:**
-Wifi: refers to a set of standarads used by network devices to communicate wirelessly.
+- A set of standards used by network devices to communicate wirelessly.

+## Network Diagrams
-Network Diagrams:L maps showing network devices and how they connect.
-They use graphics and dotted lines.
+- Maps showing network devices and how they connect.
+- Use graphics and dotted lines to represent connections and relationships.

 # Cloud Networks